Setting Up a Private Limited Company in Singapore: Key Steps

 3. Register with ACRA

-• Submit incorporation documents, including company constitution, details of directors and shareholders, and registered office address.
+Register your company with ACRA by submitting incorporation documents, including the company constitution, details of directors and shareholders, and the registered office address.
+Applications are usually approved within 1–2 days, allowing you to commence business operations quickly.

 4. Set Up a Corporate Bank Account